patternfly/patternfly-react/packages/react-core/src/demos/JumpLinks.md

 ### Scrollspy h2 elements

 This demo shows JumpLinkItems spying on h2 elements on the scrollable body of a page.
+The titles are given a tab index to allow the jump links to focus them.

 ```js isFullscreen
 import React from 'react';